Grech says mental health expert Dolores Gauci must be reinstated

-The National Statistics Office (NSO) said the full-time gainfully occupied population reached 150,717 in April 2012, an increase of 1.4% when compared to the corresponding month last year.
+The NSO says the full-time gainfully occupied population in April reached 150,717, an increase of 1.4% over the same month last year.

 Data provided by the Employment and Training Corporation (ETC) indicates that over a period of one year, persons registered as having a full-time job increased by 2,103, or 1.4%.